Historically, College Ave has been hit and miss on student loan refinancing.

-Last year, College Ave was a brand new company entering the private student loan market.
-This year they have expanded and added student loan refinancing to their options.
-College Ave does offer very competitive interest rates with their refinancing and consolidation options, making them a good option in certain circumstances.
+College Ave now offers very competitive interest rates with their refinancing options, making them a good option in certain circumstances.
 However, there are a few red flags that borrowers should know before signing up.

 College Ave Basics

-Variable Rate loans with college ave start at 2.5%, while fixed rate loans start at 4.74%.
-Borrowers must either refinance or consolidate a minimum of $5,000 of debt, while the maximum is $150,000 (graduates of medical, dental, veterinary, or pharmacy programs have a maximum of $250,000).
-Like most other legitimate lenders there is no origination or prepayment fees associated with these loans.
+Borrowers must either refinance a minimum of $5,000 of debt, while the maximum is $150,000 (graduates of medical, dental, veterinary, or pharmacy programs have a maximum of $250,000).
+Like most other legitimate lenders there are no origination or prepayment fees associated with these loans.

-Borrowers have between 5 and 15 years to repay the loans, and College Ave does provide a little bit more flexibility on repayment than other lenders.
-For example, while most other lenders let borrowers choose a 10 or 15 year repayment term, College Ave also offers a 12 year term, should it be desired.
+Borrowers have between 5 and 20 years to repay the loans, and College Ave does provide a little bit more flexibility on repayment than other lenders.
+For example, while most other lenders let borrowers choose a 10 or 15-year repayment term, College Ave also offers a 12-year term, should it be desired.